1pram/Accountable_Automation_Framework/docs/limitations.md

 The proof of concept simulates automation activity through CLI scripts rather than a running OpenClaw agent.
 The automation role is assumed by the EC2 instance profile and invoked manually through PowerShell scripts.

 In a live deployment, the agent would assume the automation role directly through the same instance profile mechanism.
-The attribution architecture is identical in both cases — the CloudTrail output does not change based on whether a human or an agent triggers the role assumption.
+The attribution architecture is identical in both cases.
+The CloudTrail output does not change based on whether a human or an agent triggers the role assumption.
 Part two addresses the live agent deployment.

 ### 2. Long-Term Human User Credentials on the Instance